narottaman/Snakes_Active_contour/README.md

 ## 1. Performing Active Contour on Astronaut Image

-The **Active Contour Model** is applied to an astronaut's image to segment the head region.
+The **Astronaut Single Contour** is applied to an astronaut's image to segment the head region.

 **Result:**